“Fluxus as architecture” argues for the structural coherence of George Maciunas’s universal language by Randy Gener

 All good design is necessarily adaptive.
 It is possible that self-organization is a property of Fluxcity’s universal system.
 Whether it is also adaptive depends on whether feedback from the outside would re-shape the patterns of its city plan.
 Internal forces are used to influence its own structure or growth.
 Ginger Island as an artists’ community, of course, never became real.
 Here at least in Fluxcity and its desire for a unversal structure is a proposition that visibly crosses the line between creative concept and an algorithmic (re)construction of the material world. –rg

-IF YOU GO FLUXUS AS ARCHITECTURE, Universal Structure TM is curated by Harry Stendhal, Chairman of Fluxus Foundation, New York, and Fanyu Lin, Master of Science in Advanced Architectural Design, Graduate School of Architecture, Planning and Preservation in Columbia University.
+FLUXUS AS ARCHITECTURE, Universal Structure TM is curated by Harry Stendhal, Chairman of Fluxus Foundation, New York, and Fanyu Lin, Master of Science in Advanced Architectural Design, Graduate School of Architecture, Planning and Preservation in Columbia University.

 The exhibition will be on display from November 7th, 2013 to February 22nd, 2014.
 An opening reception will take place on November 7th, from 6pm – 8pm, at Fluxus Foundation, 454 W 19th St. New York, NY, 10011.